Search for pair-produced vector-like leptons in final states with third-generation leptons and at least three b quark jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Uncertainties

 Uncertainties in the identification and misidentification rates of {\tauh} candidates are also considered.
 The identification rate uncertainties are taken from measurements using a set of $\PZ \to \PGt\PGt$ enriched events, where one of the $\PGt$ leptons decays into neutrinos and a muon~\cite{CMS-PAPERS-TAU-16-003}.
 The muonically decaying $\PGt$ lepton is used as a probe to measure the identification rate for the hadronically decaying $\PGt$ lepton.
 For each {\tauh} identification WP, there is one nuisance parameter that alters the {\tauh} identification efficiency.

 Three additional sets of uncertainties related to {\tauh} misidentification are included.
 A 20\% normalization uncertainty is applied to the contributions arising from misidentified {\tauh} candidates in the CRs, \ie where the loose {\tauh} WP is used.
 To account for the misidentification uncertainties at tighter WPs, the uncertainties from the FF derivation are propagated to background components with misidentified {\tauh} candidates in the signal regions, \ie where the medium or tight {\tauh} WP is used.
 Systematic uncertainties in the simulated samples used in the derivation of the FFs are small compared with the associated statistical uncertainties, and are neglected.
-Each bin in which FFs are derived is therefore assigned an independent uncertainty corresponding to the statistical uncertainty in the FF derivation.
+Each bin in which FFs are derived is therefore assigned an independent uncertainty corresponding to the statistical uncertainty in the FF derivation, which is typically between 10\% and 50\%.
 There are 20 such uncertainties for the {\QCD} FFs and nine for the \ttbar FFs.
 Finally, a set of uncertainties accounts for differences between the FFs in the determination regions and the main fit region.
-The uncertainty is taken to be the relative difference between the two FFs, as found in simulation.
+The uncertainty is taken to be the relative difference between the two FFs, as found in simulation, and is comparable to the statistical uncertainty in the FFs.
 For the 2-{\tauh} {\QCD} FFs, where no simulated events pass the selection criteria, an 80\% uncertainty is applied.
 These uncertainties are fully correlated within each region and across years.
+The total FF uncertainties are the second largest source of uncertainty in the measurement and are approximately 40\% of the uncertainty in the signal strength estimate.

 A simplified Barlow--Beeston approach~\cite{Barlow:1993dm}, with a single nuisance parameter per bin of the distribution, is used to treat the statistical uncertainties due to the limited size of the simulated samples.